 Principle All study programmes offered are based on one of the following principles:

-non-denominational private education (NPE) Roman Catholic (RC), Protestant Christian (PC) or a combination of non-denominational private education, scheme, formerly known as the FSS Board.
+non-denominational private education (NPE) Roman Catholic (RC), Protestant Christian (PC) or a combination of non-denominational private education.

 Roman Catholic and Protestant Christian (NPE, RC, PC).